-The drug cases are prosecuted by federal Crown Attorneys specially trained in this area of criminal law and the police devotes formidable resources for investigation of these cases.
+The drug cases are prosecuted by federal Crown Attorneys specially trained in this area of criminal law and the police devote formidable resources for the investigation of these cases.
 It is not uncommon today to encounter massive drug prosecutions based on months or even years of surveillance, involving dozens of accused persons and tremendous volumes of wiretaps and other materials.

 Two main groups of searches are (I) warrantless searches and (ii) searches conducted pursuant to search warrants.
 In case of warrantless searches, the Crown must show sufficient grounds for the search in order for the search to be legal.
-In the case of the searches pursuant to search warrants, the defence must show that the warrant is invalid or the search was not conducted in accordance with the warrant.
+In the case of the searches pursuant to search warrants, the defense must show that the warrant is invalid or the search was not conducted in accordance with the warrant.

-However, demonstrating that the search was illegal is only the first step to successful defence.
+However, demonstrating that the search was illegal is only the first step to a successful defense.
 Step #2 is to persuade the court that due to the illegality of the search, the results of the search should be excluded from evidence.
 This is a mandatory and critical stage in any case where the accused claims violation of his constitutional rights.
 After all, if the evidence is not excluded at the end of the day and this evidence is capable of proving guilt beyond a reasonable doubt, any efforts to show constitutional breaches will have been fruitless.
-In 2009, the Supreme Court of Canada enunciated the new test for determining whether the evidence obtained as a result of constitutional violations should be excluded and any experienced defence counsel should know the test by heart and should be able to relate the general test provisions to the particular facts of the client’s case to tip the scales in favour of exclusion of evidence.
+In 2009, the Supreme Court of Canada enunciated the new test for determining whether the evidence obtained as a result of constitutional violations should be excluded and any experienced defense counsel should know the test by heart and should be able to relate the general test provisions to the particular facts of the client’s case to tip the scales in favor of exclusion of evidence.

 The outcome of drug prosecutions also often turns on the interplay between the accused and the drugs.
 For example, you should not be found guilty of possession of drugs (whether for purpose of trafficking or not) if you do not know that you in fact possess them.
 Thus, if a stranger asks you to keep an eye on his suitcase while he runs to a washroom and then a specially trained dog detects that the suitcase contains cocaine, you should not be found guilty of possession of cocaine.
-This example, of course, is not meant to encourage anyone in this day and age to do such favours to strangers.
+This example, of course, is not meant to encourage anyone in this day and age to do such favors to strangers.

 Sometimes, the Crown comes to court armed with audio recordings of telephone conversations purporting to prove the drug transactions.
-Then it is common to hear evidence from the police officers “interpreting” what certain words or phrases mean in the drug world and the task of the defence counsel is to discredit the police expertise and demonstrate that same words or phrases can have perfectly innocent meaning.
+Then it is common to hear evidence from the police officers “interpreting” what certain words or phrases mean in the drug world and the task of the defense counsel is to discredit the police expertise and demonstrate that the same words or phrases can have perfectly innocent meaning.